sxs-collaboration/spectre/docs/DevGuide/WritingTests.md

 We have a suite of input file tests in addition to unit tests.
 Every input file in the `tests/InputFiles/` directory is added to the test suite automatically.
-The input file must specify the `Executable` it should run with in the input file metadata (above the `---` marker in the input file).
+If you don't want your input file tested at all, add the relative input file path to the whitelist in `cmake/AddInputFileTests.cmake`.
+If the input file is being tested, it must specify the `Executable` it should run with in the input file metadata (above the `---` marker in the input file).
 Properties of the test are controlled by the `Testing` section in the input file metadata.
 The following properties are available: